How blockchain companies will disrupt the Real Estate industry in 2018

 In terms of adoption, within five months, ShelterZoom has received sign-ups from 22 countries.
 It is live in more than 10 US states and Ontario, Canada, and is in the process of rolling out to several countries including a major real estate aggregator in Australia.

-We suggest you listen to this podcast to understand the reason why ShelterZoom didn’t want to do an ICO to raise crazy an amount of money before having a real business – it is the first and perhaps the only company that did this which should make the blockchain community proud.
+We suggest you listen to this podcast to understand why ShelterZoom didn’t want to do an ICO to raise a crazy amount of money before having a real business – it is the first and perhaps the only company that did this, which should make the blockchain community proud.

-It is worth to mention that ShelterZoom is the only real estate technology company got selected by such awards as The Blockchain Startup of 2018 Award from the Blocks Awards and SIIA CODiE Awards.
+It is worth mentioning that ShelterZoom is the only real estate technology company selected by such awards as The Blockchain Startup of 2018 Award from the Blocks Awards and SIIA CODiE Awards.

 Location: Wilmington, USA

-Ubitquity is a SaaS blockchain platform and API for real estate record keeping.
+Ubitquity is a SaaS blockchain platform and API for real estate record-keeping.
 The platform allows its clients to input property information and record documents through the blockchain.
-Ubitquity platform + API provide a system that enables parallel recording and tracking of a current legacy document and a new digitalized one.
+Ubitquity platform + API provides a system that enables parallel recording and tracking of a current legacy document and a new digitalized one.

 Founded in 2015, the company already has a client base and a proven track record.
 Ubitquity guarantees the solution to the following frequent problems that may occur during real estate deals:

-- Errors in public records: Blockchain does not make errors like humans do.
+- Errors in public records: Blockchain does not make errors as humans do.